rokath/trice/examples/ReadMe.md

 ## Important to know

 The [ARM-Keil µVision IDE](https://www2.keil.com/mdk5/uvision/) does sometimes not recognize external file modifications.
-That means for example: After editing `main.c` by adding a `trice( "Hi!\n" )` and executing `trice u` as pre-compile step it could happen, that an updated `trice( iD(12345), "Hi!\n" )`  was inserted and correct compiled but the update in `main.c` is not shown.
+That means for example: After editing `main.c` by adding a `trice( "Hi!\n" )` and executing `trice insert` as pre-compile step it could happen, that an updated `trice( iD(12345), "Hi!\n" )`  was inserted and correct compiled but the update in `main.c` is not shown.
 Simply close and reopen `main.c` before editing again.
 This seem to be a [ARM-Keil µVision IDE](https://www2.keil.com/mdk5/uvision/) "feature".

 ## Animation